spesmilo/electrum-docs/merchant.rst

 Configure a requests directory
 ------------------------------

-This directory must be served by your webserver (eg Apache)
+This directory must be served by your webserver (eg Apache or Nginx)

 .. code-block:: bash

-   electrum setconfig requests_dir /var/www/r/
+   electrum setconfig requests_dir /srv/www/payment/

 By default, electrum will display local URLs, starting with 'file://' In order to display public URLs, we need to set another configuration